Home › Documentation › QuickPopPRO Documentation

 Each Brindle plugin must be activated via a unique API key, which is automatically assigned to your products.
 Luckily it is an ultra-quick process that only takes a few moments to complete, so let’s dig in:

-1. In your account area you will notice a section titled API KEYS in the left-hand sidebar.
-Go ahead an click that link to see a list of your API Keys, each categorized by their corresponding product.
+Step 1.
+In your account area you will notice a seciton titled “API KEYS” in the left-hand sidebar.
+Go ahead an click that link to see a list of your APIs, each categorized by their corresponding product.
 Locate the correct API, and copy it to your clipboard for later use.

-2. Now armed with the power of a copied API Key, return to WP-ADMIN.
+Step 2.
+Now armed with the power of a copied API Key, return to WP-ADMIN.
 If you completed the installation of a Brindle plugin, you will notice that a new tab has been added to your sidebar, cleverly titled “My Brindle”.
-However, the API Key activations is contained in WordPress’s normal Settings tab in the left sidebar.
-Open that, and you’ll see the QuickPop API Activation tab.
-Alternatively, the message to activate the plugin will also appear at the top of your dashboard, and a link to activate will be provided there.
+Hover your cursor over that tab and you’ll see a sub-section titled “API Activation”, which you’ll want to click.

 Important Notes on API Key Activation:

-• There is a glitch that sometimes causes the plugin to be set to inactive by default.
+- There is a glitch that sometimes causes the plugin to be set to inactive by default.
 This setting is in the “Deactive API Key” tab.
 You may need to navigate to this tab ans ensure the “Deactivate API Key” checkbox is NOT selected.
 Then, click “update” and try activating the API Key again on the other tab.

-• The most common cause for API activation to not work is site caching.
+- The most common cause for API activation to not work is site caching.
 Site caching can cause your site to not communicate with our API validation server.
 Be sure to disable caching temporarily until you succesfully activate your plugins.
 Note this can also be cause by third party “optimization” services such as Cloudflare.

 QuickPop Overview / Popups Library